LouisReyes12/Kimpampara/README.md

-# Section
+# Crush
-BSIT 3.1 C
+Pondponlawit he is a thai actor